shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 ![](attribution-window-simulation_files/figure-markdown_strict/unnamed-chunk-6-1.png)

-This graph shows the conversion rate (i.e. probbility used in the random draw from the binomial distribution) for each person according to the number of days it took them to convert, relative to when they entered the experiment.
+This graph shows the conversion rate (i.e. probability used in the random draw from the binomial distribution) for each person according to the number of days it took them to convert, relative to when they entered the experiment.

 Again, people that will potentially convert in the first days of joining the experiment are assigned a conversion rate associated with majority